 Theme 4: Fish communities on the move - food or competitors?

 Theme 5: Top predators

-The symposium language is English, and Proceedings of the symposium will be published in the IMR/PINRO Joint Report Series.
-In addition, authors with good contributions will be invited to submit manuscripts to be published in a special issue of a peer review journal.
+The symposium language was English, and Proceedings of the symposium will be published in the IMR/PINRO Joint Report Series.
+The deadline for submitting contributions to the symposium was 1 October 2018.
+In addition, authors with good contributions have been invited to submit manuscripts to be published in a special issue of ICES Journal of Marine Science.
+The deadline for submitting manuscripts is 1 December 2018.